jordanwalsh23/postman-local-mock-server/readme.md

 - Supports the `x-mock-response-name` and `x-mock-response-code` headers to specify the response you want returned by either name or status code.
 - Supports the `x-mock-match-request-body` header to match responses on POST/PATCH/PUT requests.
 - Full support for [Postman's dynamic variables](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) in example responses.
+- Support for TLS enabled servers by supplying key/certificate.
+- Supports a local cache for performance testing.

 ## CLI Options